grycap/im/doc/source/REST.rst

                     'true' or '1' only the initial part of the infrastructure contextualization log will be returned (without any VM contextualization log).
       :``radl``: a string with the original specified RADL of the infrastructure.
+      :``data``: a string with the JSOMN serialized data of the infrastructure.
+In case of ``delete`` flag is set to 'yes', 'true' or '1' the data not only will be exported but also the infrastructure will be set deleted (the virtual infrastructure will not be modified).
       :``state``: a JSON object with two elements:

          :``state``: a string with the aggregated state of the infrastructure.